 Image via Animal lover on Facebook

-5. Golden Eagle – the sky assassin
+5. Golden Eagle – The Sky Assassin

 A golden eagle with dark brown plumage and sharp talons stands proudly against a black background, looking up with a hooked beak.